Target adds AR shopping to its mobile website

 Of course, Target is not the only furniture retailer that’s using AR to aid with shopping.
 Wayfair also recently added augmented reality features to its mobile shopping app; vintage and secondhand furniture marketplace Chairish did this as well, as did Housecraft; and IKEA just last month was among the first to adopt Apple’s new ARKit technology to add AR to its app.

-And while not a furniture retailer itself, home design resource Houzz rolled out a new version of of View in My Room 3D with a catalog of half a million objects to be used in AR.
+And while not a furniture retailer itself, home design resource Houzz rolled out a new version of View in My Room 3D with a catalog of half a million objects to be used in AR.

 Amazon, too, has AR stickers but they’re not practical or useful – instead, they’re silly add-ons to its camera search tool, and don’t represent a breadth of products.